Last update: 03.22.2019

 TunnelBear is very easy and fun to use.

 After launching the service, you will get a 3-step tutorial and then end up on the home screen with a map showing your location and a default server option.
 On the list of 22 countries, there’s also an Auto connect mode, which selects the fastest server (the default option on Windows).

 To change your server location, choose from a drop-down list or click on a country on the map.

 To access the Settings menu, click the Gear icon on the top-left.

 On the General tab, you can set TunnelBear to launch and connect automatically on system startup, TCP overrides on or off, and general notifications.

 On the Trusted Networks tab, you can add a list of trusted networks and choose to switch on TunnelBear whenever you’re not connecting to any of those.
-This is how you can make sure that you are always protected even if you’re using a public (unsecured) WiFi in a café or in a library.

 The Account tab is basically an interface to manage your account, submit a support ticket, or log out.